Water & Wastewater

 Odor complaints, corroded ductwork, and compliance risks are daily concerns for wastewater operators.
 Left untreated, harsh chemicals shorten equipment life.
 They also erode public trust.

-Major municipalities and contractors have turned to Viron’s wastewater odor and corrosion control systems for more than 50 years.
+Major municipalities and contractors have turned to Viron's ammonia scrubbers, wet scrubbers, and FRP scrubbers for wastewater odor and corrosion control for more than 50 years.

 Products Proven in Water & Wastewater Facilities